 One day workshop on developing functioning systems of design communication

-If you are a resident of the northeast or visiting the Vermont area you may be interested in taking private classes to gain certification.
+If you are a resident of the northeast or visiting the Vermont area you may be interested in taking private classes.
 If you are interested in learning about this program please contact Jason at firstname.lastname@example.org